 Accreditation is a means of self-regulation and peer review adopted by members of the educational community.

-Since 1050, Bloomsburg University is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) 3624 Market Street, Philadelphia, PA 19104, 267-284-5000, www.msche.org.
+Commonwealth University, including Bloomsburg, Lock Haven, and Mansfield campuses, is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, www.msche.org.
 MSCHE’s most recent action on the institution’s accreditation status is found below:

 The MSCHE is a voluntary, non-governmental, institutional membership association currently serving higher education institutions in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the Virgin Islands, and other geographic areas in which the Commission conducts accrediting activities.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).